Digressive/HyperV-Backup-Utility/README.md

 ## Change Log

+### 2023-09-01: Version 23.09.01

+* Added -ProgCheck option.
+Wit hthis set, notifications will be sent after each VM is backup is finished.

 ### 2023-04-28: Version 23.04.28

 * Minor improvement to update checker.
 If the internet is not reachable it silently errors out.